michaelau123/MichaelPythonProject/README.md

 # MichaelPythonProject
-This is a temp repo
+This is a temp repo for my python trial codes.